MapNavTom/QGIS-Cartography/README.md

 # Star Wars Crawl Power Point
-Here is a .pptx file containing the Star Wars Crawl
+Here is a .pptx file containing the Star Wars Crawl:

 The sizing needs adjusting to improve the look